-I called the project PagaBags.
+I created PagaBags, an ethical eco-fashion brand of handbags and accessories, in partnership with women artisan weavers in September 2013.
 “Paga” means “woman” in Mooré, the local language of Ouagadougou, Burkina’s capital.

-During the conversion, we decided to broaden our dyeing techniques.
-To the organics we had been using since 2015, we undertook research and development in the technique called “Bogolan”.
-Both choices: organic and plant dyes mean that we have eliminated our impact on health and on the environment.
-Bogolan is a traditional know-how present in all West Africa.
-With Bogolan, we are not only preserving the environment but we are also promoting an age-old technique that is being threatened in Burkina with the arrival of chemical dyes (quicker and cheaper)!
+During this conversion, we undertook research and development in the technique of “Bogolan”.
+Bogolan is a traditional know-how that uses plants to create dyes that are hand-painted onto cloth.
+With Bogolan, we not only preserve the environment but we also promote an age-old technique that is being threatened in Burkina with the arrival of chemical dyes (quicker and cheaper)!

 Meredyth Bowler Ailloud

 Here at PagaBags, each piece is handcrafted with care for people and the planet.
 These are our two founding principles, and all of our decisions grow from them.

 We pay our artisans fairly and organize production schedules with respect for their needs and priorities.

 We include the women who work with us in the design process, encouraging participation and creativity.

 We provide professional training so that our artisans can take ownership over their workloads and book-keeping.
 We believe creating shared goals is a key to success.